 Environmental and natural resource (ENR) issues are scientifically, politically, culturally, and emotionally complex.
 Government agencies are tasked with navigating these complexities while non-government interests are increasingly demanding a “seat at the table.”
 The commonalities of success and failure in large and complex multi-agency projects in Utah are striking.
 Specific actions can radically increase the probability of success, and other actions, when not taken, result in limited success or unnecessary delays.

 Collaborative efforts in Utah are occurring with increasing frequency, often providing low cost and creative solutions to ENR issues.
-The Stegner Center’s Environmental Dispute Resolution Program (EDRP), in coordination with The Langdon Group and others, are developing a three-part Utah Program on Collaboration.
+The Stegner Center’s Environmental Dispute Resolution (EDR) program, in coordination with The Langdon Group and others, are developing a three-part Utah program on collaboration.

 These dialogues will provide a broad cross-section of ENR stakeholders an opportunity for networking, education and training, and ongoing sharing of collaboration best practices and lessons learned.
 An informal multi-stakeholder planning group will be assembled to develop agendas for these dialogues.